 The project will be subject to the Development Review approval process prior to submittal of construction drawings for a building permit.
 This review and approval process includes a Development Review Committee (DRC) public hearing to receive a recommendation on the design, followed by an Environmental Planning Commission public hearing and public hearings before the Zoning Administrator and City Council.
-This review would ensure that the proposed design and construction materials are consistent with community standards for multi-family development, including consistency with site design, building orientation, architectural design and setbacks, as contained in the City's Rowhouse Guidelines.2
+This review would ensure that the proposed design and construction materials are consistent with community standards for multi-family development, including consistency with site design, building orientation, architectural design and setbacks.

-The project design proposes to retain four of the 20 existing trees in the on-site (including two Heritage-sized street trees).
+The project design proposes to relocate two of the existing Heritage trees on-site and plant 14 new trees.
 Any trees removed for the project would be replaced per City standards.
-The project site would maintain most of the visual screen the street trees currently provide.
 A final landscape plan would be reviewed and approved by the City prior to project construction.
 Implementation of an approved landscape plan would further preserve and enhance the visual quality of the project site and its surroundings.
 For these reasons, the proposed project would not detract from or degrade the visual character of the immediate area.
 (Less than Significant Impact)